-Creating window displays will be a major part of starting your retail store, and this guide will give you the tools to design something that will pack a punch and help you grow.
+Creating window displays will be a major part of starting your retail store and driving continued sales.
+This guide will give you the tools to design something that will pack a punch and help you grow.

-An article from Forbes discusses the importance of storytelling in branding and merchandising and the way it appeals to customers.
+An article from Forbes discusses the importance of storytelling in branding and merchandising and how it appeals to customers.
 “In this [tech-driven] environment, businesses can no longer afford to be faceless entities.
 To survive, businesses need to connect with audiences, pull at their heartstrings, and engage with them on a much deeper level than seen before.
 That’s where brand storytelling comes in.”

 In the image below, the theme in this retail’s window display is a woodland party, complete with forest critters dressed in their best garb.
-By creating a thematic scene in its window display, this retailer is able to engage audiences, add an artful element, and create interest around the products it showcases.
+By creating a thematic scene in its window display, this retailer is able to engage audiences, add artful elements, and create interest around the products it showcases.

 A helpful tip for deciding on a story is to start with a theme and then move into something more specific from there.
 For example, say your theme is travel.
 From there, your story could be a tropical cruise or a ski lodge retreat.
 Or say your theme is Halloween, then you move to something like trick or treating or a seance.

 Color has strong psychological effects on human perception, so the palette you choose will elicit specific reactions.
-For example, red triggers feelings of excitement, passion, danger, energy, and action, so a red palette would work well in window displays that are conveying stories about love, exercise, or excitement.
+For example, red triggers feelings of excitement, passion, danger, energy, and action, so a red palette would work well in store window displays that are conveying stories about love, exercise, or excitement.